CJFariss/World-Politics/README.md

 - **FLSHR Ch.
 2:** *Understanding Interests, Interactions, and Institutions*

+- *What is an actor in world politics?*

 ### Week 4

 - **FLSHR Ch.
 3:** *Why Are There Wars?*